Skip to main content

 Current Status: Partially Adopted

-Under the Companies Act, 2013, auditing standards are prescribed by the Central Government based on recommendations of the Institute of Chartered Accountants of India (ICAI).
-Until such standards are formally notified, auditing standards issued by ICAI are applied in practice.
+Under the Companies Act, 2013, auditors are required to comply with auditing standards prescribed by the Central Government based on recommendations of the Institute of Chartered Accountants of India (ICAI) and, where applicable, consultation with the National Financial Reporting Authority (NFRA).

-The Auditing and Assurance Standards Board of ICAI is responsible for developing the Standards on Auditing (SAs) applied in India.
-These standards were developed through convergence with the clarified International Standards on Auditing (ISA) issued as part of the IAASB Clarity Project and have been updated over time.
-However, the standards are not adopted in their entirety as issued by the IAASB and include modifications to reflect national legal and regulatory requirements.
+ICAI, through its Auditing and Assurance Standards Board, develops the Standards on Auditing (SAs) applied in India.
+The SAs are developed through an ongoing convergence process with International Standards on Auditing (ISA) issued by the International Auditing and Assurance Standards Board.
+The current suite of SAs is substantially aligned with the 2024 IAASB Handbook and incorporates many recent ISA revisions, including revised SA 800, SA 805, and SA 810.
+However, the SAs are not adopted in their entirety as issued by the IAASB and include modifications to reflect national legal and regulatory requirements.
+Certain ISA revisions effective at the time of the assessment have not yet been incorporated into the Indian framework.

 Current Status: Partially Adopted